OpenNebula/docs/source/management_and_operations/vm_management/vcenter_vms.rst

 Images can be imported from the vCenter datastore using the :ref:`onevcenter<vcenter_import_images>` tool.

-.. warning:: Both "VCENTER_ADAPTER_TYPE" and "VCENTER_DISK_TYPE" need to be set at either the Datastore level, the Image level or the VM Disk level.
+Both "VCENTER_ADAPTER_TYPE" and "VCENTER_DISK_TYPE" need to be set at either the Datastore level, the Image level or the VM Disk level.
 If not set, default values in /etc/one/vcenter_driver.defaults file should be used.

-.. warning:: Images spaces are not allowed for import

 .. note:: By default, OpenNebula checks the datastore capacity to see if the image fits.
 This may cause a "Not enough space in datastore" error.
 To avoid this error, disable the datastore capacity check before importing images.
-This can be changed in /etc/one/oned.conf, using the DATASTORE_CAPACITY_CHECK set to "no".
+This can be changed in /etc/one/oned.conf, using the DATASTORE_CAPACITY_CHECK set to "no", and restarting OpenNebula.

 .. _vcenter_tags_and_categories: